akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 After this last action, the bulk action will run and Julia will be notified in the Akeneo PIM notification bar once it is successfully executed.

 With these new attributes, your connector is now ready to go!
+Let's see how it'll behave on the other side of the connector.

 ### How it works with your connector?